jeevano/battleship/README.md

   directly to play against the AI and help will teach you how to play.
 To run a multiplayer game first create a server by entering a valid port (1024 to 9999) and then using the connect to server button join the game.
-On another computer, located on the same network, click the connect to sever button to play a two player game of battleship.
+On another computer, located on the same network, click the connect to server button to play a two player game of battleship.

 - If you choose to run the class files open up the MainUI Class and run it.